武吉班让 | புக்கிட் பாஞ்சாங்

 Bukit Panjang LRT (L2):

-Service A to Choa Chu Kang via Senja (→)
+Service A towards BP1NS4 Choa Chu Kang via BP13 Senja (Weekday Peak Hours) (→)

-Service B to Choa Chu Kang via Petir (→)
+Service B towards BP1NS4 Choa Chu Kang via BP7 Petir (→)

-Service A & B to Choa Chu Kang via Phoenix (←)
+Service B towards BP1NS4 Choa Chu Kang via BP5 Phoenix (←)

-Bukit Panjang LRT station is overground with two side platforms, utilized alternatively by Services A & B. Services A and B are staggered one after the other and operate throughout the day.
+Bukit Panjang LRT station is overground with two side platforms, utilized by Services A & B.

 From Platform 2, LRT services loop around the Bukit Panjang estate before returning to Bukit Panjang station.
 Service A ply the clockwise route (via Senja), while Service B plies the counter-clockwise route (via Petir).

 Passenger Information Systems, which are LED displays located at each platform, display expected train arrival times and scrolls through messages, while an analog clock gives the time.
 Tactile flooring helps to guide the visually-handicapped from the platform to the station exits.
 Staircases and lifts connect both platforms to the mezzanine level and street level.